jogli5er/jogli5er.github.io/_pages/about.md

 ## Research

 As a PhD candidate at the [Norwegian University for Science and Technology (NTNU)](https://www.ntnu.edu/), my research centers on microarchitectural and algorithmic specializations in processor frontends for cloud computing.
-These projects aim to enhance efficiency and reduce the environmental footprint of cloud services—an increasingly crucial challenge as global internet adoption accelerates.
+These projects aim to enhance efficiency and reduce the environmental footprint of cloud services—an increasingly crucial challenge as global internet adoption continues.

 Achieving a truly efficient cloud computing stack requires optimizations across multiple layers, including hardware, operating systems, compiler support, and workload management.
 I’m particularly passionate about co-optimizing these elements to drive meaningful advancements in cloud infrastructure.